-Per section 113(b)(3)(B)(iii), an open public comment period was established occurring from December 23, 2019 to February 21, 2020 via action of the Eligible Agency, the link to which can be found here.
-A copy of all public comments and recommended actions can be found here.
-No public comments were received regarding state determined performance levels.
+Per section 113(b)(3)(B)(iii), an open public comment period was established occurring from January 4, 2024, to March 8, 2024, via action of the Eligible Agency.
+All public comments received and responses can be found here.
+Cross-state state-determined levels of performance comparison was conducted with technical assistance with Advance CTE.